marobinette/DataScience/assignments/weekOne/AIHallucinationData/ai_hallucinations.md

 ## AI Hallucination Cases

-### What is the dataset?
+### 1) What is the dataset?
 [AI Hallucination Cases ](https://www.damiencharlotin.com/hallucinations/)

-This is a dataset that looks at "legal decisions in cases where generative AI produced hallucinated content - typically fake citations, but also other types of arguments."
-I find adoption of AI to be a crucial topic in all settings - professional, educational, professional, etc. However, I found this dataset to be exceptionally interesting given that legal proceedings are typically environments of rigorous preparation.
+I found this dataset in the 2025.07.16 edition of "Data is Plural".
+This selection looks at "legal decisions in cases where generative AI produced hallucinated content - typically fake citations, but also other types of arguments."
+I find adoption of AI to be a crucial topic in all settings - professional, educational, etc. However, I found this dataset to be exceptionally interesting given that legal proceedings are typically environments of rigorous preparation.
 In infiltrating this environment, it really gets at the heart of the idea that AI might be reducing the quality of human thought and work.

-### Outside of the dataset
+### 2) Outside of the dataset

 **File Structure:**
 - Single file dataset: `Charlotin-hallucination_cases.csv`
 - No compression applied
+- No copyright information provided
 - Standalone file with no accompanying documentation files

 **File Format & Size:**